Check

 "halstead.volume" = 1000

-CLI flags override values from --config for the same metric name, so you can keep a project-wide default and tighten a single metric for a specific run.
+To merge a separate threshold file on top of the manifest for one run, pass it explicitly with --config; CLI flags and --config values override the manifest for the same metric name, so you can keep a project-wide default and tighten a single metric for a specific run:

 Accepted metric names